Nasdaq slides as tech rout deepens, Tesla hits three-week low

 By Medha Singh and Devik Jain

-Sept 8 (Reuters) - The Nasdaq tumbled on Tuesday as investors dumped high-flying technology stocks, while Tesla tracked its worst day in nearly six months after a surprise exclusion from the S&P 500.
+Sept 8 (Reuters) - The Nasdaq tumbled on Tuesday as a sell-off in high-flying technology stocks extended to a third straight day, while Tesla tracked its worst day in nearly six months after investors were caught off guard by the stock being left out of the S&P 500.

-All eleven major S&P sectors fell in early trading, with declines worsening after news on Friday that SoftBank 9984.T made significant option purchases during the run-up in U.S. stocks.
+All eleven major S&P sectors were down, with declines worsening after news on Friday that SoftBank 9984.T made significant option purchases during the run-up in U.S. stocks.

 Energy .SPNY, financial .SPSY and information technology .SPLRCT stocks were among the biggest decliners.
 O/R